nolim1t/nolim1t.github.io/_drafts/rubykaigi-2016.md

 * Shoryuken gem
 * hako (github.com/eagletmt/hako) - Docker deploy gem that deploys to ECS

-more information can be found on the [slide deck](https://speakerdeck.com/k0kubun/scalable-job-queue-system-built-with-docker)
+More information can be found on the [slide deck](https://speakerdeck.com/k0kubun/scalable-job-queue-system-built-with-docker)

 ### Day 2